Cracen26/water-quality/Notes/outline.md

 # Project Outline

-## Problem
+## Context

 In recent years, surface waters have been facing a wave of pollution due mainly to industrial and environmental phenomena.
 This degradation of water quality constitutes a major challenge for health security and sustainable development.

+## Problem

+At this moment, every time that scientists need to collect data from the Guiers Lake, they have to thavel there in person and collect data manually.
+This process is long, difficult, and expensive.

+## Proposed Solution

-The proposed system is designed to collect data from the Guiers Lake in order to help scientist predict water quality level remotely and then avoid time and ressources wasting.
+We propose a system designed to collect data from the Guiers Lake in order to help scientist predict water quality level remotely and then avoid time and ressources wasting.

 ## Objectives

 - full monitoring system